Judas Iscariot: Other

 In the Divine Comedy of Dante Alighieri, Judas is punished for all eternity in the ninth circle of Hell: in it, he is devoured by Lucifer, alongside Marcus Junius Brutus and Gaius Cassius Longinus (leaders of the group of senators that assassinated Julius Caesar).
+The innermost region of the ninth circle is reserved for traitors of masters and benefactors and is named Judecca, after Judas.